thvdveld/smoltcp-rpl-docs/src/using_smoltcp.md

 		None => sleep_until_new_packet(),
 	}
 }

 ```

 ## 5. You're all set 🎉 (for now)

 That's it!
-There is nothing more that needs to be done, if you want a simple TCP/IP stack without sockets.
+There is nothing more that needs to be done!
+The `smoltcp` stack will now handle all incoming and outgoing packets.
+The next step is to create sockets and use them to send and receive data.